bclous/SwiftUIKitUI/README.md

 #### On to the real stuff...

 pinSides(…) is great, but only for container views and the most basic layouts.
-Suikui provides several more granular APIs which are likely the ones you'll use most of the time:
+SUKUI provides several more granular APIs which are likely the ones you'll use most of the time:

 #### Sides
 * `pinLeft(...)`
 * `pinRight(...)`